- Sponsored Content

 Boucher took right to the swing of things after the previous owners retired.
 Before making the move to ownership, he started as a dishwasher at Zona 78 when he was a high school senior.
 He worked his way into the kitchen and left at the end of 2017 around the same time that the owners from Cody’s retired.
 Now, any changes he plans to make to the restaurant are minor, mostly upgrading equipment and making procedural changes.
+For example, the restaurant now has air conditioning.
 As for the menu, he sees that some things have worked well how they are for a reason.

 “I didn’t change the barbecue sauce.
 I think people would riot if I did,” Boucher said.